hazelcast-guides/spring-hazelcast-pipeline-dispatcher/README.md

 > redundant copy then data (e.g. requests in flight) will be lost if more than one instances is taken out of service at
 > the same time.

-To embed a Hazelcast instance, set the *hazelcast.pipeline.dispatcher.embed_hazelcast* property to *true*.
+To embed a Hazelcast instance, set the *hazelcast.pipeline.dispatcher.embed_hazelcast* property to *true*, and provide a hazelcast configuration file using one of the methods discussed above.
-The *hazelcast.pipeline.dispatcher.hazelcast_config_file* property must point to an xml or yaml hazelcast server configuration file.
 In this case, the application can deploy a pipeline using code similar to the following.

 ```java
 @RestController